keu/docs/astro/install-aws.md

 At a high-level, we'll ask that you come prepared with a new AWS account.
 From there, you can expect to:
 - Create an account on Astro.
 - Share AWS account information with our team.
-- Create an IAM role that Astro can assume within your new AWS account.
+- Create a cross-account IAM role that Astro can assume within your new AWS account.

 Astronomer will then create a Cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
 If you'd like to support more than 1 Astro Cluster, [reach out to us](https://support.astronomer.io).